lanl-ansi/GasModels.jl/docs/src/network-data.md

 "multinetwork":<boolean>,          # flag for whether or not this is multiple networks "gas_molar_mass":<float>,          # molecular mass of the gas.
 SI units are kg/mol "standard_density":<float>,        # Standard (nominal) density of the gas.
+SI units are kg/m^3 "per_unit":<boolean>,              # Whether or not the file is in per unit (non dimensional units) or SI units.
+Note that the only quantities that are non-dimensionalized are pressure and flux.
-SI units are kg/m^3 "compressibility_factor":<float>,  # Gas compressability.
+"compressibility_factor":<float>,  # Gas compressability.
 Non-dimensional.
 "baseQ":<float>,                   # Base for non-dimensionalizing volumetric flow at standard density.
 SI units are m^3/s "baseP":<float>,                   # Base for non-dimensionalizing pressure.
 SI units are pascal.